vapor-ware/synse-cli/README.md

 ### Contributing

-Synse CLI is (un)-lovingly maintained by @timfallmk, who is far over worked and underpaid.
+Synse CLI is (un)-lovingly maintained by [timfallmk](https://github.com/timfallmk), who is far over worked and underpaid.
 We happily accept issues and pull requests logged in this repository.
 Please just be nice and follow appropriate rules when submitting anything.

 Any code in this repository is governed under the license given therein.